The House of the Dead (video game): Plot

-In Europe, the renowned biochemist and geneticist, Dr. Roy Curien, becomes obsessed with discovering the nature of life and death.
+In Europe, the renowned biochemist and geneticist, Dr. Curien, becomes obsessed with discovering the nature of life and death.
 While supported by the DBR Corporation and its own team of scientists, Curien's behavior becomes more erratic and his experiments take an inhumane and gruesome turn.
-The Curien Mansion, which serves as his home and laboratory, experiences an outbreak of undead zombies.
+The Curien Mansion, which serves as his home and laboratory, experiences an outbreak of genetically engineered creatures.

 On December 18, 1998, AMS Agent Thomas Rogan receives a distress call from his fiancée, Sophie Richards, from the Curien Mansion.
-Rogan and his partner, "G", fly to Europe and arrive at the estate, finding it overrun with undead creatures, which Curien unleashed.
+Rogan and his partner, "G", travel to the estate, finding it overrun with creatures, which Curien unleashed.
 A mortally wounded scientist gives them a journal containing information about Curien's creations and their weaknesses, and urges them to rescue the survivors still trapped inside.

-Rogan and G reach Sophie, only to witness her being carried away by a flying bat-like monster called the Hangedman.
-The two enter the house, and later find Sophie, just before she is attacked by the Chariot, a hulking, heavily-armored mutant armed with a bardiche.
-After killing the mutant, Rogan and G attend to a wounded Sophie, who warns them that they must stop Curien at all costs, before collapsing from her wounds.
-Furious, Rogan and G push further into the mansion, and upon reaching the rooftops encounter the Hangedman.
+Rogan and G reach Sophie, only to witness her being carried away by a flying bat-like monster called Hangedman.
+The two enter the house, and later find Sophie, just before she is attacked by Chariot, a hulking, heavily-armored creature armed with a bardiche.
+After killing it, Rogan and G attend to a wounded Sophie, who warns them that they must stop Curien at all costs, before collapsing from her wounds.
+Furious, Rogan and G push further into the mansion, and upon reaching the rooftops encounter Hangedman.
 In the ensuing battle, Rogan and G are nearly thrown to their deaths, but still manage to shoot it down.
 Fighting deeper into the mansion’s laboratories, the two eventually find Curien, who is protected by a massive, arachnoid creature called the Hermit.
 After killing it, Rogan and G continue their chase.

 The duo traverse through several laboratories housed in a mountain cave system beneath the manor, arriving at a massive laboratory where Curien unleashes his masterpiece, the Magician, a powerful humanoid creature with pyrokinetic abilities.
 However, the Magician refuses to serve any master and kills Curien.
 To prevent it from escaping, Rogan and G fight the Magician; upon its defeat, it explodes after warning the players, "You haven't seen anything yet!"
 With both Curien and the Magician dead, the agents leave the mansion.

 Endings

 There are three different endings; which one players see is determined by their score rank.
-In what the developers called the "normal ending", Sophie is reanimated and becomes a zombie.
-What the developers have referred to as the "true ending" is only seen if the players get the highest rank: Sophie is alive, having survived her injuries.
-In the third ending, a far view of the mansion is shown and Sophie is absent (leaving it unknown if she survived or not).
+In what the developers called the "normal ending", achived by scoring under 62,000 points, and having a final score that is divisible by 10, Sophie is reanimated and becomes a zombie.
+What the developers have referred to as the "true ending" is only seen if the players get the highest rank, over 62,000 points, and have a final score divisible by 10: Sophie is alive, having survived her injuries.
+In the third ending, obtained by having a score that isn't divisible by 10, a far view of the mansion is shown and Sophie is absent (leaving it unknown if she survived or not).